saikatbsk/TODO/README.md

 * Edit dbconnect.php and change host, user, password and database name.
 * Run install.php to install.

+[ This application is in public domain.
+It comes with no warranty.
+I do not provide any kind of support at all.
+Use at your own risk. ]

 > Live long and may the source be with you. :octocat: